suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 When the first Manifest Processor encounters a Dependency prefix, that informs the first Manifest Processor that it should provide the second Manifest Processor with the corresponding Dependency Envelope.
 This is done when the Dependency is fetched.
 The second Manifest Processor immediately verifies any authentication information in the Dependency Envelope.
 When a Parameter is set for any Component that matches the prefix, this Parameter setting is passed to the second Manifest Processor via an API.
 As the first Manifest Processor works through the Procedure (set of Command sequences) it is executing, each time it sees a Process Dependency Command that is associated with the prefix declared by the second Manifest Processor, it uses the API to ask the second Manifest Processor to invoke that Dependency section instead.

 This mechanism ensures that the two or more Manifest Processors do not need to trust each other, except in a very limited case.
 When Parameter setting across trust domains is used, it must be very carefully considered.
 Only Parameters that do not have an effect on security properties should be allowed.
-The Dependency Manifest MAY control which Parameters are allowed to be set by using the Override Parameters Directive.
+The Dependency MAY control which Parameters are allowed to be set by using the Override Parameters Directive.
 The second Manifest Processor MAY also control which Parameters may be set by the first Manifest Processor by means of an ACL that lists the allowed Parameters.
 For example, a URI may be set by a dependent without a substantial impact on the security properties of the Manifest.

 ##  Dependency Resolution {#suit-dependency-resolution}

 The Dependency Resolution Command Sequence is a container for the Commands needed to acquire and process the Dependencies of the current Manifest.
-All Dependency Manifests MUST be fetched before any Payload is fetched to ensure that all Manifests are available and authenticated before any of the (larger) Payloads are acquired.
+All Dependencies MUST be fetched before any Payload is fetched to ensure that all Manifests are available and authenticated before any of the (larger) Payloads are acquired.

 ##  Added and Modified Commands {#new-commands}